tempusthales/pterodactyl/how-to-guides/jexactyl_with_cloudflare.md

 # Setting up Jexactyl with Cloudflare Full Steps!!

+> I made this guide for my own help, since I am constantly optimizing process.
+However, not all the content in this guide was created solely by me.
+Portions of this guide were made from the original instructions in [docs.jexactyl.com](docs.jexactyl.com), [developers.cloudflare.com](https://developers.cloudflare.com) and [docs.pterodactyl.io](https://pterodactyl.io/project/introduction.html) in addition to countless hours of troubleshooting and experimentation.

 # OPTIONAL FIRST STEPS

+## Server VM Configuration

+The optimal server config is a VM with 4-8 cores, 128-256 GB of RAM, and 1 TB + Storage running Ubuntu 22.04.

-#### Install Webmin
+### Install Webmin

 ```
 sudo apt update && curl -fsSL https://download.webmin.com/jcameron-key.asc | sudo gpg --dearmor -o /usr/share/keyrings/webmin.gpg
 ```

-**Next you will add this repository to your /etc/apt/sources.list file, while referencing your newly converted file you just acquired in the previous step.
+**Next you will add this repository to your /etc/apt/sources.list file while referencing the newly converted file you just acquired in the previous step.
 Open the file in your preferred editor.
 Here, you’ll use nano:**

 `sudo nano /etc/apt/sources.list`